tortillaj/ofjamescole.com/source/_posts/using-icons-in-web-development-the-move-to-svg.md

 ---
 date: 2014-05-09T18:12:12-04:00
-title: "Using Icons in Web Development The Move to SVG"
+title: Using Icons in Web Development
+subtitle: The Move to SVG
 tags:
     - responsive
     - design